jcubic/jcubic/README.md

 I'm Jakub T. Jankiewicz and I'm a Web Developer from Poland, right now **looking for a remote job** with ReactJS/React Native and TypeScript.

 ## About me
-* I'm a JavaScript expert and currently mastering ReactJS, ReactNative, TypeScript, and GraphQL.
-I plan also to learn NextJS.
+* I'm a JavaScript expert and currently mastering ReactJS, ReactNative, TypeScript, NextJS, and GraphQL.
-* I'm in a process of writing new [website and documentation for my project jQuery Terminal](https://github.com/jcubic/jquery.terminal-docs/), the website use React framework [Docusaurus](https://docusaurus.io).
+* I'm in a process of writing a new [website and documentation for my project jQuery Terminal](https://github.com/jcubic/jquery.terminal-docs/), the website use React framework [Docusaurus](https://docusaurus.io).
 * I love to share my knowledge by [writing technical articles](https://jakub.jankiewicz.org/writing.php) and answering questions on sites like [StackOverflow](https://stackoverflow.com/users/387194/jcubic) and on Social Media.
 I'm also learning how to be a good mentor.
 * I have a Polish blog called ["Głównie JavaScript" (en.
 Mostly JavaScript)](https://jcubic.pl/), but I'm not active there anymore.
 Recently I started [a new personal blog](https://jcu.bi/blog) created using [Eleventy](https://www.11ty.dev/).
 I plan to be more active there.
 I will write programming articles but also about other topics that interest me.